samuelsimko/clusterlens/README.rst

    $ python src/gen_maps.py 1 2 3 4 5 traindata --nsims 64 --cambinifile /path/to/cambinifile
    $ python src/gen_maps.py 1 2 3 4 5 validationdata --nsims 64 --cambinifile /path/to/cambinifile

-Here, the script generates maps with masses in (1, 2, 3, 4) * 1e14 M☉.
+In this example, the script generates maps with masses in (1, 2, 3, 4) * 1e14 M☉.
 `64` maps are created for each mass.
 It will store the training maps in the `traindata` directory, and the validation maps in the `validationdata` directory.

 To train a model, execute the `train.py` script.